 Spring is the time for planting wildflower seeds.
 These little seeds can be direct sown from late March to early May.
 If you’re aiming for an annual flower garden, planting early will give you a head start on flowering.

 Choose an area that already has plants growing in it, so you know it is not too damp or shady.
-Flowers like the sunshine, so aim for a spot that is open and bright.
+Generally, flowers full sunshine, so aim for a spot that is open and bright.
 If your conditions are particularly dry, wet, or shady, look for our mixes packed with plants that grow well in these challenging conditions.

 Get the ground ready.
 Remove existing large plants and weeds.
 Remove all grasses that are present, as they will compete with the flower seedlings.
 The seeds need to have some soil to nestle into, so break the ground up a little.
 Before you sow, mix the seeds half and half with clean, dry sand so that they’re easy to scatter.
 Perlite also works, and it’s white, so it allows you to see the seeded areas better.

-Scatter the seeds over the soil, leaving some behind so that you can use them to fill in gaps over the course of the season.
+Scatter the seeds over the soil, reserving about 15% so that you can use them to fill in gaps over the course of the season.
 After that, these low-maintenance flowers don’t need a lot of tending.
 If it’s dry, keep them damp.
 Before they grow tall, you will need to remove fast-growing weeds so that they don’t shade out the young plants.
 If you plant them in the right spot, wildflowers should self-sow for several years, creating a miniature meadow.
 Add more seed if the meadow looks patchy.

 Learn more technical tips about How to Grow Wildflowers.